Errol Spence Jr. could soon be competing to add another welterweight title to his haul after a decision by Manny Pacquiao to face Conor McGregor.

 The welterweight title scene is not as high up on the eight-weight king’s agenda and puts any future bouts with Spence or Terence Crawford under serious question.

-Spence v.s Ugas looks a reliable alternative on paper and would certainly fit the Pay Per View status criteria on FOX when unifying three championships at once.
+Spence v.s Ugas looks like a reliable alternative on paper and would certainly fit the Pay Per View status criteria on FOX when unifying three championships at once.